giganticode/bohr/README.rst

 BOHR (Big Old Heuristic Repository)
 ----------------------------------

-BOHR is a repository of heuristics for categorization of software engineering artifacts, e.g. commits, bug reports, etc.
+BOHR is a **repository of heuristics** for categorization of software engineering artifacts, e.g. commits, bug reports, etc.

 Categorization of artifacts is often required to create ground-truth datasets to train machine learning models on.
 For example, to train a model that classifies commits as "feature", "bugfix", or "refactoring", one needs to have a dataset of commits with these labels assigned.

 Since creating a large dataset manually is expensive, the alternative is to come up with "heuristics", short programs that can assign noisy labels to artifacts automatically.
-Implementing a large number of such heuristics and combining their outputs "smartly" is the idea behind `snorkel <https://www.snorkel.org/>`_, the state-of-the-art `weak supervision <http://ai.stanford.edu/blog/weak-supervision/>`_ tool.
+Implementing **a large number of such heuristics** and **combining their outputs** "smartly" is the idea behind `snorkel <https://www.snorkel.org/>`_, the state-of-the-art `weak supervision <http://ai.stanford.edu/blog/weak-supervision/>`_ tool.

 BOHR is a wrapper around snorkel which:

-* Simplifies the process of adding new heuristics and evaluating their effectiveness;
+* **Simplifies** the process of **adding new heuristics** and **evaluating their effectiveness**;
-* Labels the datasets registered with BOHR and automatically updates the labels once heuristics are added;
+* Labels the datasets registered with BOHR and **automatically updates the labels** once heuristics are added;
-* Keeps track of heursitics used for each version of generated dataset, and in general makes sure the datasets are reproducible and easily accessable by using `DVC <https://dvc.org>`_.
+* Keeps track of heursitics used for each version of generated datasets and model, and, in general, makes sure they are **reproducible** and **easily accessable** by using `DVC <https://dvc.org>`_.

 .. contents:: **Contents**